 CERBT requires a valuation of the liabilities and annual costs for benefits by an approved actuarial consulting firm.
 It is the Airport Authority's intent to budget and prefund the actuarially determined contributions (ADCs).
 As of May 9, 2009, the agreement with CERBT was approved.
 The retirees' contribution rate was raised from 5 percent to 10 percent of plan costs for single coverage and the entire cost of vision benefits, lowering the OPEB liabilities of the Airport Authority.
 Annually, the Airport Authority's goal is to fund 100 percent of the actuarially calculated ADC for its OPEB.
 In previous years, the Airport Authority has made contributions above the annual ADC which has resulted in a net OPEB asset.
-During the fiscal years ended June 30, 2023, and 2022, the Airport Authority's contributions were \$1.0 million and \$1.0 million, respectively.
+During the fiscal largest public pension fund in the United States.
+As years ended June 30, 2023, and 2022, the Airport Authority's contributions were \$1.0 million and \$1.0